nikpalyi/match-time-converter-app/README.md

 # String converter

 ## Project description
-It is a converter that can take a String representing match time in one format, and convert it to a String representing match time in another format.
+It is a Java console converter application that can take a String representing match time in one format, and convert it to a String representing match time in another format.It can read the supplied test data file and output the result to the command line.

-## Used stack

 ## Examples